jeremywen/JW-Modules/README.md

 16 step sequencer where each step can have a division to play.
 So if a step division (small knob) is 3 then that step would play every 3 steps.

+NOTE: You may want to trigger a reset after changing division knobs.
+This will reset all counters.

 #### Controls

   *  **Length Knob:** length of sequence